From BR Bullpen

 Andy Pafko was one the most popular athletes in Chicago when he was traded to the Brooklyn Dodgers on June 15,1951 in a blockbuster deal involving eight major leaguers.
 He was the key to the deal for the league-leading Dodgers, who immediately inserted him into their lineup as the regular left fielder and saw him as "pennant insurance".
 He played fairly well for his new team, even though his .249 batting average was the lowest on the team, as he did hit 18 home runs in 277 at bats, bringing his season total to 30, and his OPS+ was a very respectable 120.
-However, that season was the year the Dodgers blew a 13 game late-season lead to the New York Giants, forcing a three-game playoff to decide the pennant.
-Pafko hit his thirtieth home run in the first game of the series, in a Dodger loss, and then in the ninth inning of the third and deciding game, stood helplessly in left field as Bobby Thomson hit the Shot Heard 'Round the World over his head at the Polo Grounds.
+However, that season was the year the Dodgers blew a 13-game late-season lead to the New York Giants, forcing a three-game playoff to decide the pennant.
+Pafko hit his thirtieth home run in the first game of the series, in a Dodger loss, and then in the 9th inning of the third and deciding game, stood helplessly in left field as Bobby Thomson hit the Shot Heard 'Round the World over his head at the Polo Grounds.
+That incident is the source of the title of Don DeLillo's novella, Pafko at the Wall, published in 1992.
 He returned to the World Series with the 1952 Dodgers, after posting a .287 average with 19 home runs and 85 RBI in the regular season.
-In the second inning of Game 5 of the World Series, he made a fabulous catch of a Gene Woodling drive in right field at Yankee Stadium, robbing him of a home run that would have blown the game open (the Dodgers eventually won the game in eleven innings).
+In the 2nd inning of Game 5 of the World Series, he made a fabulous catch of a Gene Woodling drive in right field at Yankee Stadium, robbing him of a home run that would have blown the game open (the Dodgers eventually won the game in eleven innings).
 However, he only went 4 for 21 at the plate during the Series, all of his hits being singles, as the Dodgers lost in seven games.

 At home in Milwaukee